 Not just a disgusting, gross, parasitic nuisance, ticks can spread everything from the potentially deadly Lyme disease to the almost as alarming, red meat allergy!
 The faster you get the tick removed the better so time is of the essence.

 Having said that, welcome to Tick Talk.
 I’ll let you know how to remove a tick and how to identify them along with other information you need to stay safe in the woods or garden this summer.

-I knew ticks were going to be bad this year after the emergency room visit.
-My sister Pink Tool Belt was in the shower one morning when her hand ran over a little bump on her leg.
+Last year my sister Pink Tool Belt was in the shower when her hand ran over a little bump on her leg.
 Soap and water running down her face, still bleary eyed from sleep and a lack of contact lenses, she could barely make out a dark dot.
 Looking closer what she saw was a tangle of legs sticking out of her skin.
 Just legs.
 Only legs.
 The rest of the insect was embedded deep into her flesh.
 It was a tick.

-That episode in late April is what led me to immediately order this tick removal tool from Amazon.
+That episode is what led me to immediately order this tick removal tool from Amazon.
 Not a tick key, but one that’s meant for removing ticks from humans.
 The tick keys are actually meant for removing ticks from pets but can work on humans too.

 Which is a good thing.
-Because this tick embedded itself into this human a few weeks ago.
+Because this tick embedded itself into this human last year.

 I was clearing some weeds from the back of my garden plot that backs onto conservation area.
-It’s pretty much a vampire carnival setting.
+It’s pretty much tick Narnia.
 Long grassy areas populated with all manner of wildlife; ticks jumping on and off of them willy nilly.
-They’re awful little blood drunken heathens.
+They’re awful little blood craving heathens.